josdoaitran/software-testing-everything/testing_knowledges/continous_testing.md

 ![Waterfall-Model](../images/agile_scrum_model.png)

 In Scrum model, our team will focus testing efforts in Sprint by Sprint.
 Trandittional testing mindset is still in our team ways of working, if:
-- our team keep testing as a phase in a Sprint.
+- Our team keep testing as a phase in a Sprint.
-- our team still keep
+- Our team members still keep the tranditional WOW (Ways of working), they focus on their technical perspective to complete their tasks in each Sprint.
+DEV members focus on their view to implement their coding tasks, deploy and provide new build to QA.
+Testing efforts will be considered when QA received the build from DEV.

+The values of the modern Agile testing are:
++ Earlier testing.
++ Sooner feedback.
++ Cross-functional team will take responsibilities for Quality of Product.
++ Testing more and testing is not a phase.

+With the emergence of DevOps and developments of technical solutions for Continous Integration/Continous Delivery (CI/CD), the demands for testing in Agile testing increased rapidly.

 # How we run Continous testing effectively ?

-## About functional testing:

-+
-+

-## About Non-Functional testing:
-About Non-function testing, we have several testing types such as: Performance test, Security testing, Usuability testing, ...

-+
-+

 ## References: